Meisner Progression Interviews with Robin Lynn Smith

-Interviews are available for Freehold's 2011-2012 Meisner Progression, a 3 quarter, 9 month training program based on the work of Sanford Meisner.
+Interviews are available with Robin Lynn Smith for Freehold's 2012-2013 Meisner Progression, a 3 quarter, 9 month training program based on the work of Sanford Meisner.
 Classes run twice a week, 5 hours a week in the evening over each 12 week quarter.
 Check out the great testimonials from previous Freehold Meisner alums at the bottom of this blog post.
-The Meisner Progression is taught by Robin Lynn Smith and more information about Robin can also be found below.
+The Meisner Progression is taught by Freehold's Artistic Director and Freehold co-founder Robin Lynn Smith.

 To schedule an interview or for more information, contact Freehold at (206) 323-7499 or email us at our contact page.
 Please bring a resume detailing your theatrical and performance experience and be prepared to speak about why you are interested in participating in the Meisner progression.
-Prerequisites: Previous performance background and some acting experience/training.
+Prerequisites: Freehold's Step III: Scene Study or equivalent training and performance experience.
 Interviews will be roughly 15 minutes each.

 The Meisner class description for the 3 quarter progression is as follows: